Basic Guide

 FFXIV macros do not queue, so hitting a macro while in animation lock from another action will cause the macro to not go off.
 Since macros execute lines sequentially at around one line per frame, repeating the /action lines simulates mashing the ability every frame for ~15 frames and gives the macro a semblance of queuing.

-Mouseover? <2>?
+Mouse-over? <2>?

-will attempt to target whatever your mouse cursor is currently hovering over when that macro line is reached, whether it be their physical model or a name on your party list.
+<mo> will attempt to target whatever your mouse cursor is currently hovering over when that macro line is reached, whether it be their physical model or a name on your party list.

 <2> targets the second player on your party list, which is the other tank by default in eight-player content.